 No Formal Ceremony

 Other than the transfer of the badge, there will be no formal ceremony when Mr. Lawson takes over General Gaither’s duties.
-In certain Republican circles, however, it was whispered that Mr. Lawson might find himself the center of a large group of congratulating friends bearing floral tributes.
-Previous to his appointment by Governor Nice, Mr. Lawson was chairman of both the state and city Republican State Central committees.
+In certain Republican circles, however, it was whispered that Mr. Lawson might find himself at the center of a large group of congratulating friends bearing floral tributes.
+Prior to his appointment by Governor Nice, Mr. Lawson was chairman of both the state and city Republican State Central Committees.
 General Gaither was at his office in the Police Building yesterday morning but left early to enjoy the afternoon on his Howard County farm.
-There he recalled the change that had taken place in the department during his 17-year administration.
+There, he recalled the changes that had taken place in the department during his 17-year administration.

 City’s Growth of The Force

 “When I Came In,” he said, “942 men were authorized for the force, but we had only 725 or 730.
 The Department was short of men who had a base pay of $25 a week.
-This was right after the World War and men could get more money in other work.
+This was right after the First World War, and men could get more money from other work.
 Many of the members of The Police Department gave up their jobs to enter more remunerative employment.

-“When I came in the only things the department had was a Detective Bureau of 25 men, and 725 patrolmen, a Bertillon Bureau and a “Beauty Squad” of 68 policemen detailed to handle traffic at street corners.
+“When I came in, the only things the department had were a Detective Bureau of 25 men and 725 patrolmen, a Bertillon bureau, and a “Beauty Squad” of 68 policemen detailed to handle traffic at street corners.
 Some of these were on bicycles, and there were three motorcycle men.

-“Out of this ‘Beauty Squad’ was developed to present Traffic Division, with 182 men and 47 motorcycle men.
-We now have 1357 patrolman with a base pay of $35 a week”
+“Out of this ‘Beauty Squad, was developed the present Traffic Division, with 182 men and 47 motorcycle men.
+We now have over 1300 patrolmen with a base pay of $35 a week. circa 1937.”

 Gaither Reviews Work

-Now hundreds of men every year take the examinations to get on the eligibility list for appointment to the Baltimore Police Department.
-Pressed to enumerate some of the features he introduced into the department; General Gaither modestly agreed to name a few.
+Every year, hundreds of men take the examinations to get on the eligibility list for appointment to the Baltimore Police Department.
+Pressed to enumerate some of the features he introduced into the department, General Gaither modestly agreed to name a few.